Heroor/read-on/README.md

 2. Load the Extension in Chrome:

-   - Open Chrome and navigate to chrome://extensions/.
+- Open Chrome and navigate to `chrome://extensions/`.
 - Enable Developer mode.
-   - Click Load unpacked and select the extension directory from the cloned repository.
+- Click Load unpacked and select the `extension` directory from the cloned repository.

+# Usage

+1. Open the Extension:
+   Click on the extension icon in the browser toolbar.
+2. Subscribe to Folders:
+   Select the bookmark folders you want to subscribe to.
+3. Set Reminder Time:
+   Choose the time intervals for receiving reading reminders.
+4. Enjoy Random Bookmarks:
+   Receive and read random bookmarks based on your settings.

+## Support

+If you have any questions or encounter any issues, please open an [issue](https://github.com/Heroor/read-on/issues) on GitHub.

 ## License